-Can you explain all the fees I’m seeing in the order form?
+Can you explain all the fees I'm seeing?

 Here’s a breakdown of these charges, as shown in the image below.

 Product price = this is the cost of the item you are requesting on Grabr.